ScottPiersall/RoundTabler/README.md

         * Password: example
     * Click 'Create Database' and make a database called **estore**.
     * Click 'import' in the sidebar and click 'browse'
-        * Select the file under the 'SampleDBs' folder in the cloned repository on your machine.
+        * Select the file under the 'SampleDBs' folder in the cloned repository on your machine named: **estore_large.mysqlbackup.sql.gz**.
         * Click `execute`
     * After some time, Adminer will reflect the changes it made.
 The database has been successfully populated!

 2. Now you can open Docker Desktop, and launch the CLI for the 'roundtabler' container.
+    * **On Linux**, you can access the CLI from your terminal using:
+        * `docker exec -it roundtabler /bin/bash`
 3. Remember to enter the src directory using:

     * `cd src`